seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 						time_axis=Backward)
 ```

-Before we take a look at what the gradient for our test model, let us first ensure that our implementation for the forward and adjoint wave equations are indeed a correct forward-adjoint pair.
+Before we take a look at what the gradient for our test model looks like, let us first ensure that our implementation for the forward and adjoint wave equations are indeed a correct forward-adjoint pair.
 We need to do this because incorrect adjoints can lead to wrong gradients, which in turn may lead to slower convergence or even to convergence to a wrong solution.
 To ensure that the discretized wave equations and associated propagators are implemented correctly, we provided additional codes that implements the so-called **dot** and **gradient** tests.
-These codes can be found in the Devito test directory---i.e., in **`tests/test_adjointA.py`** and **`tests/test_gradient.py`**.
+These codes can be found in the Devito test directory---i.e. in **`tests/test_adjointA.py`** and **`tests/test_gradient.py`**.

 Having tested the forward/adjoint wave equations and their propagators, we can now calculate the gradient of the FWI objective function for a simple 2D test model.
 We choose the so-called Camembert model for this purpose, which consists of a constant medium with a circular high velocity inclusion in its centre.
-To demonstrate our our code, we perform a transmission experiment, with the sources on one side of the model and receivers at the other side.
+To demonstrate our code, we perform a transmission experiment, with 21 sources on one side of the model and receivers at the other side.
 The source signature is a ``10\text{Hz}`` Ricker wavelet and we have 101 receivers.
-We show the first gradient with a constant initial model on Figure #Gradient\.
+We show the first gradient with a constant initial model in Figure #Gradient\.

-{>>Take the banana doughnut out since it is not embedded in the text.
-Also add more description (number of sources etc) of the actual experiment.
-Is this the first gradient?<<}

 ####Figure: {#Gradient}
 ![Gradient for a transmission camembert model and a sfull shot record](Figures/simplegrad.pdf){width=45%}
-:Gradients for a simple camembert transmission model **`adjoint_gradient.ipynb`**.
+:Gradient for the camembert model transmission experiment.
+The 21 source are placed on the left-hand side of the model and 101 receivers are located on the right-hand side.
+See also **`adjoint_gradient.ipynb`**.

 With the gradient calculations explained we are now set to carry out a basic FWI experiment that involves repeated calculation of the gradient and the objective (see cell 18 of **adjoint_gradient.ipynb**).
-We refer to the second part of this tutorial to explain how to setup more sophisticated algorithms to minimize the FWI objective.
+We refer to the second part of this tutorial to explain how to implement a basic optimization algorithm to minimize the FWI objective function.

 ## Conclusions